DizkoDan/cyberjunx-chirpy-test/_posts/2010-09-10-are-you-serious-what-a-breakd.md

 ---
 id: 1414
 title: 'Are you serious?
-What a breakd...'
+What a breakd'
 date: '2010-09-10T22:29:50-04:00'
 author: DizkoDan
 layout: post